cvqnguyen/formula_1_exploration/README.md

  corr | 0.442
  pvalue | 0.0

-The p-value was outputted to be 0.0 which can be assummed that the value was very, very low, and coupled with a moderate correlation of .442, the null hypothesis can be rejected.
+The p-value returned was 0.0 which can be assummed that the value was very, very low, and coupled with a moderate correlation of .442, the null hypothesis can be rejected.

 ### Test 2: Fastest lap time
 H0: There is no relationship between fastest lap time and finishing position.